Microsoft Secretly Selling AI to Fossil Fuel Companies While Bragging About Environmental Progress

 After reviewing troves of documents and speaking to dozens of former and current Microsoft employees, Hao found that Microsoft is providing oil companies with AI algorithms designed to help them "maximize" their potential by predicting where best to drill.

-In a 2022 pitch deck the reporter acquired, for instance, Microsoft claimed that its AI tools could help ExxonMobil increase its annual revenue by $1.4 billion.
-Of that figure, $600 million of that slated revenue would come from so-called "sustainable production," which purportedly allows for fossil fuel drilling that uses less energy.
+In a 2026 pitch deck the reporter acquired, for instance, Microsoft claimed that its AI tools could help ExxonMobil increase its annual revenue by $1.4 billion.
+Of that figure, $600 million would come from so-called "sustainable production," which purportedly allows for fossil fuel drilling that uses less energy.
+These offerings provide oil majors with advanced predictive models that optimize exploration and extraction processes in real time.

-While making these lofty pitches, the AI-bullish tech monstrosity also ambitiously pledged since 2020 to become "carbon negative" by the year 2030, and has since championed its AI as being a driving force for sustainability.
+While making these lofty pitches, the AI-focused tech company also ambitiously pledged since 2020 to become "carbon negative" by the year 2030, and has since championed its AI as being a driving force for sustainability.
 Announcements of Microsoft's partnerships with oil and gas companies since have left out that the tech giant is helping some of these polluters streamline their drilling processes.

 Neg Off